 With a creative process of any size come a host of similar problems.
 If you’re working with a large volume of material that you’re attempting to structure in a coherent, clever, engaging or entertaining way, you can grow sick of it.

 I recently completed a large body of work – the specifics of which I hope to reveal at a later date, all being well.
-But the initial creative process effort has taken a physical and mental toll, and the following things have occurred to me so I thought they might make a passable blog post.
+The initial creative process effort took a physical and mental toll, but a written discussion could offer some kind of catharsis and make a passable blog post.
+So here we go.

 Soon after the creation of a certain section, you might be pleased and think it’s strong: a sharp unusual image, a scene or a turn of phrase.
 But the more you look at it, the more you revise and scrutinise, flail and drown in it, the more critical you become.
 No, you think, it’s not really all that.
 Would my audience get it?
 No. Yes.
 I don’t know.
 Anyway, it is actually pretty flat and boring regardless, isn’t it?
 Yes.
 Delete.

 Because you know exactly what happened in the creation of the thing, you can see its flaws, how it might have been better, how it is not as good as it would have been if it had been done by that other person you sort of obsessively follow.
 They would have been braver and bolder, asked that person in that situation if they could take their picture with flattery and a convincing, winning charm.

 How you view your own work is always different to how other people view it.
 You never know if your version of a thing is flat and boring to anyone’s eyes.
 You have to be ok with the idea that it probably will be flat and boring to some people.
 Just hopefully not to the majority.
 You have to make decisions and selections.
 It’s hard to know if they are right or wrong but you must take a deep breath and do it.